otherPOM/Tic-Tac-Toe-with-AI/README.md

 3. Otherwise, it makes a random move.

 You should add a medium parameter so that you can play against this level.
 It should also be possible to make AIs using easy and medium levels play against each other!

+## Stage 5
+In this last stage, you need to implement the hard difficulty level using the minimax algorithm .
+You should also add a hard parameter so that it's possible to play against this level.